raghav097891/MASTERING_DP/Assignment_1/Question_2/readme.md

                                  Approach
+Detailed Explanation of the Approach
 At first, I tried the brute force method where I would generate all possible subsequences of the array and find the longest strictly increasing one.
 However, I realized this approach has a time complexity of
 𝑂
 (
 2
 𝑛
 )
-O(2
-n
- ), which is too slow for large inputs.
+, which is too slow for large inputs.

 To optimize, I started thinking about building the subsequence step by step from the start of the array: